Griffins goalie Pat Nagle comes 'full circle' with GM Steve Yzerman

 ►Stats: Posted a 9-8-1 record with a 2.32 goals-against average and a .920 save percentage with Grand Rapids this year.
 Also had a 9-4-2 record with a 2.77 GAA and a .910 save percentage.

-NHL goalie over 30
+NHL goalies over 30

 (56 goalies played at least 20 games this year)